Wellington Webb

 Wellington E. Webb (born February 17, 1941) is an American politician.
-He served as a Democratic member in the Colorado House of Representatives and was the first African American mayor of Denver, Colorado, serving from 1991 to 2003.
+He served as a Democratic member of the Colorado House of Representatives and was the first African American mayor of Denver, Colorado, serving from 1991 to 2003.

 Early life and career

-The Webb family relocated from Chicago to the Northeast section of Denver in August 1954, where the imposing six-foot, five-inch youth became active in sports.
+The Webb family relocated from Chicago to the Northeast section of Denver in August 1954, where Webb became active in sports.
 He is a graduate of Denver's Manual High School.
 Webb was an all-conference basketball player at Northeastern Junior College in Sterling, Colorado, in 1960.
 He obtained his B.A. in sociology from Colorado State College in 1964 and his M.A. in sociology from the same school, now known as the University of Northern Colorado, in 1971.